by Nguyen Van Thanh

 In front of me, the night light dimmed, shown red and blue like to turn off at any time.
 A gentle breeze passed by and made me shiver.
 I, The young military officer had just graduated from military Academy less than a week ago.

-Academy; at a time when the country was in danger.
+We were young military officers, who graduated sooner than normal from the Vietnamese National Military Academy; at a time when the country was in danger.
 We had no battlefield experience at all.
 But after all, the Vietnam National Military Academy taught us all 3 military seasons.

-Academy, were more than enough because the school didn't need to teach us anything more, especially military.
+I thought the 3 military seasons, that we studied at the Vietnamese National Military Academy, were more than enough because the school didn't need to teach us anything more, especially military.
 As long as we really fought against the enemy many times, the battlefield would teach us valuable lessons.
 And we had the ability to learn quickly.

 I kept walking like that for a while.
 And I did not know what time was it now?
 To me now, it seemed the time clock was no longer spinning.
 I turned around, and walked back towards the Hoang Hoa Tham camp.
 So I walked, I walked like a ghost on the road, walked away gracefully and slowly.